Last updated 6/3/2015

 - Top 25% of high school graduation class or consent of nursing department.

 - ACT composite score of 20 or above if applicant has graduated from high school within the past five years and has taken no college courses.

-- Any developmental courses that are required as determined by ASSET or COMPASS scores.
+- Any developmental courses that are required as determined by COMPASS scores.

 - A 2.7 (C+) cumulative grade point average in college courses.
 Minimum of nine college level credit hours required if out of high school over five years or does not meet high school requirements.

 - Completion of pre-admission test.